Launch status:

 • Commercial remodels with known deadlines

 A commercial page should speak differently than a garage page.
-Buyers care about scheduling, cleanup windows, durability, surface preparation, and whether a provider can quote from a clear description of the space.
+Buyers care about scheduling, cleanup windows, durability, surface preparation, and whether the operator can quote from a clear description of the space.

 What to include in your request